 To get your hands on an Xbox Series X with the Xbox All Access program, it will cost you $35 a month.
 Over time, this works out to be slightly cheaper than paying for both the console and two years of Xbox Game Pass Ultimate individually.
 The Xbox Series S will cost $25 a month, making it a very affordable pathway to next-gen gaming.

-With the release of the Xbox Series X and Xbox Series S, Microsoft is expanding the Xbox All Access program to 12 countries.
+With the Xbox Series X and Xbox Series S release, Microsoft is expanding the Xbox All Access program to 12 countries.
 More countries will be added in 2021, but here is the full list of supported countries and retailers for the 2020 launch period.

 - Australia (Telstra)